themaximalist/llm.js/README.md

 ## Changelog

 `LLM.js` has been under heavy development while LLMs are rapidly changing.
-We've started to settle on a stable interface, and will document major changes here, until we reach 1.0.0.
+We've started to settle on a stable interface, and will document changes here.

-* 03/17/2024 — `v0.6.3` — Added JSON, XML and code block parsers
+* 03/17/2024 — `v0.6.3` — Added JSON/XML/Markdown parsers and a stream handler
 * 03/15/2024 — `v0.6.2` — Fix bug with Google streaming
 * 03/15/2024 — `v0.6.1` — Fix bug to not add empty responses
 * 03/04/2024 — `v0.6.0` — Added Anthropic Claude 3